adhishluitel/Data-Mining-ECO395M-/HW3_final.md

     ##                    7   2  27 269 475 189  31   0

 Similarly, we conducted k-means++ clustering.
-Just as the case with k-means clustering, the confusion matrix in this case didn't provide much insights either.
+Just as the case with k-means clustering, the confusion matrix in this case didn’t provide much insights either.

 ![](HW3_final_files/figure-markdown_strict/3.3.12-1.png)